Falcury/SDLPoP/mods/Secrets of the Citadel/Secrets of the Citadel README.txt

 This Prince of Persia mod uses SDLPoP, David's open source port of Prince of Persia V1.0.
-To run the game on Windows, simply double-click the prince.exe executable.
+To run the game on Windows, simply double-click the secrets.exe executable.
 DOSBox is not needed.

 In order to run the mod on Linux or Mac, you can compile the game from source (included).